Business Administration and Economics

 - Keisuke Nakao , Ph.D., Economics

-The Department of Business Administration and Economics offers students the opportunity to receive a Bachelor of Business Administration (BBA) degree that is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+The Department of Business Administration offers students the opportunity to receive a Bachelor of Business Administration (BBA) degree that is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
 The program offers majors in Accounting and in General Business.
-Within the General Business major, students select a concentration area from Finance, Marketing, or General Management, Economics or Health Care Management.
+Within the General Business major, students select a concentration area from Finance, Marketing, General Management, Economics, Healthcare Management, or Professional Studies.
 The program is divided into three components: General Education, the Pre-Business program, and the Professional Business program.
-Some General Education requirements may be satisfied with courses from the Pre-Business program, but no more than 60 of the degree’s total of 121 credit hours may be in business topics.
+Some General Education requirements may be satisfied with courses from the Pre-Business program.
 The University also places several graduation requirements on all baccalaureate degree programs, and these must be satisfied by candidates for the BBA (Please see the Baccalaureate Degree Requirements.)

 Students wishing to make timely progress toward graduation are urged to pay careful attention to all degree requirements.
 In addition, when planning a schedule of courses, it is imperative to be aware of course prerequisites and the frequency with which courses are offered, information that is available for each course in the Course Listings of this Catalog.
 To ensure progress toward graduation, students are strongly encouraged to meet with an advisor each semester before registering.

 To assist individuals in acquiring the knowledge, attitudes and skills needed to be productive and responsible citizens in the global economy.
 The College serves students and communities primarily from the Island and State of Hawaiʻi, as well as students from the U.S. mainland and the Asia/Pacific region.

 - Providing a personalized, high-quality baccalaureate business and economics education

 - Inspiring the development of ethical values and leadership skills within a context of cultural diversity